 Healthy New Towns: Barking Riverside, London and Northstowe, South Cambridgeshire

 Barking Riverside and Northstowe are two demonstrator sites approved as part of a commitment in the NHS Five Year Forward View to dramatically improve population health, and integrate health and care services as new places are built and take shape.
-Catherine represented Care City as co-lead of the Barking Riverside Healthy New Town initiative development phase, working closely with the council and local NHS partners.
-She continues to provide strategic advice and support to the team, with a particular focus on research, community and governance.
-In Northstowe, Catherine is working with Chris Blandford Associates and Tim Gill of Rethinking Childhood to devise a play strategy which will embed lifelong health, activity and exploration into the new town's physical environment.
+Catherine represented Care City as co-lead of the Barking Riverside Healthy New Town initiative development phase.
+This work culminated in a funded delivery plan based on researcher and practitioner input of evidence and good practice alongside extensive community engagement, in partnership with MakeGood, to ascertain local priorities, opportunities and capacities.
+Catherine continues to provide strategic advice and support to the team, with a particular focus on research.
+This includes working closely with Professor Nick Tyler of UCL on a suite of projects to optimise access and mobility around the site.
+In Northstowe, Catherine is working with Chris Blandford Associates and Tim Gill of Rethinking Childhood to devise a play and healthy living strategy which will embed lifelong health, activity and exploration into the new town's physical environment.

 In association with Iken Associates.